Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Lesson: Protect the 20 hours that actually convert, not the 20 hours that feel productive.

-Boundaries decay without reinforcement.
-What works in Week 1 collapses by Week 8 if you don’t defend it consistently.
+Boundaries decay without reinforcement; what works in Week 1 collapses by Week 8 if you don’t defend it consistently.

-Why it failed: Exception became permission.
 Once he broke his own boundary, everyone else did too.

-The fix: No exceptions for 90 days.
 Prove the system works before adjusting it.

 Hours/week: 51 → 45